-The CLASSE ILC research program is specifically designed to answer key questions in time for the ILC EDR and subsequently to support validation of key ILC accelerator and detector technologies.
+The CLASSE ILC research program is specifically designed to answer key questions as part of the ILC Technical Design Phase (part I) and subsequently to support validation of key ILC accelerator and detector technologies.
 Figure 9 shows the schedule for operating CesrTA for damping ring physics studies.